ambanum/DormantTwitterAccountsDetector/README.md

-Detect dormant bots on Twitter within the network of a initially predetermined user.
+Detect dormant bots on Twitter within the network of some given account.

-# Feature of a dormant bot
+# Features of a dormant account

+_Keep in mind that this is just a hackathon proof of concept.
+No one is saying that any account bearing these features is necessarily a dormant bot.
+However, manual classification has proven that even with such naive conditions, around 85% of detected accounts do indeed seem to be inauthentic._

 - Max 15 tweets
 - Ratio Friends/Followers > 3
-- Created after the Feb 01 2019
+- Created after Feb 01 2019

 # Configuration

 In the file `.env`:

-- Specify your twitter credentials:
+- Specify your Twitter credentials:

 ```
     CONSUMER_KEY=<TWITTER_CONSUMER_KEY>
     CONSUMER_SECRET=<TWITTER_CONSUMER_SECRET>